ibm-cloud-docs/watson-assistant/about.md

 # About {{site.data.keyword.conversationshort}}
 {: #about}

+{{site.data.keyword.conversationfull}} is a complete solution you can use to quickly build a customized AI chatbot and deploy it on your website, over the phone, or to any other channel your customers use.

+[image]

+Without writing any code, you can build a chatbot that provides an end-to-end solution your customers can use to solve their problems:

+- Use industry-leading AI capabilities to understand your customers' natural-language questions and request.
+- Integrate directly into your website with a cutting-edge web chat widget, which you can extensively customize to match your style and branding.
+-

 Use {{site.data.keyword.conversationfull}} to build your own branded live chatbot into any device, application, or channel.
 Your chatbot, which is also known as an *assistant*, connects to the customer engagement resources you already use to deliver an engaging, unified problem-solving experience to your customers.
 {: shortdesc}